ppeters0502/security-blog/src/data/100 Days of Code - Days Nine and Ten (or maybe jus.md

 Anyways, I have the GET comments Lambda working great, but am still working through the post.
 I'll have more updates tomorrow!

+## Updates from tomorrow
+Ok, I'm currently working on the blog post for today, but I think I'm going to run out of time before it hits midnight, and I want to keep my streak going, so here's a quick update.
+I now have the GET request for my comments in the app linked to my aws environment and working like a charm!!!
+I'm currently wrestling with the CORS headers on the post request, but I think I finally have everything else figured out with this one!
+Again, I'll have more info in my next post!